-ASU mails diplomas shortly after the student's final semester, if there are no holds preventing the generation of the diploma (e.g., no pending graduation application on file, a balance on the student's account, or missing grades).
+ASU mails diplomas shortly after the student's final semester, provided that there are no holds preventing the generation of the diploma (e.g. no pending graduation application on file, a balance on the student's account, missing grades, etc.).

-If a graduate needs verification of program completion in the interim before the diploma is received, they may submit a Graduation Letter Request to obtain an official letter stating that the requirements of the program have been met (as long as all grades have been entered).
-The website also includes directions on completing an Enrollment Verification form if this is something required by any hiring agencies.
+If a graduate needs verification of program completion in the interim before the diploma is received, they may submit a Graduation Letter Request to obtain an official letter stating that the requirements of the program have been met.
+The website also includes a directions on completing an Enrollment Verification form if this is something required by any hiring agencies.